Neeyethra Dhanya: Plot

 From Laila He learns of the close relationship between Hafiz Ali and Shyamala.
 After a brief period of fight, Shyamala invites Hafiz to a Kanyakumari trip.
-They hire a room to watch the sunrise where Shyamala tells him of their mother who had ran away at some point in their life from their dad and left the kids also.
+They hire a room to watch the sunrise where Shyamala tells him of their mother who had run away at some point in their life from their dad and left the kids also.
 Hafiz Ali also eventually opens to Shyamala about his personal life.
 It is shown earlier in the movie when Hafiz tells Shyamala about his father being a mental hospital inmate and been spending last two decades of his life there.
-That day he further tells her that after his mother’s death he had remarried and gave all his properly to his second wife, Hafiz’s stepmother.
-Eventually they start getting ill treated by her family and his father loses his mental balance after some time.
+That day he further tells her that after his mother's death he had remarried and gave all his properly to his second wife, Hafiz's stepmother.
+Eventually they start getting ill-treated by her family and his father loses his mental balance after some time.
 His stepmother finds a girl for Hafiz and conducts their marriage, but even his wife was unapathetic towards him and was controlled by his stepmother.
 Even after they are having a son and she continues the same attitude, he leaves the house and his family behind.
 After sharing a tender moment together, both Hafiz and Shyamala end up getting involved physically and she eventually gets pregnant.
 Totally devastated and at the advice of Laila, she goes back to Hafiz even if she had asked him earlier not to see her again.
 But she is shocked to see that his wife and son has come back (just as she wished him when they parted their ways after that night).
 Left with no other option, she commits suicide since she worried that even if she broke out the news to him, Hafiz would come for her deserting his wife and son.
 Panicker having learnt of the reason, leaves back to his place.